Evert-Arends/emmaphp/README.md

 EmmaPHP
 =======

+This project is currently predominantly maintained by @NathanBastiaans

 Lightweight PHP Framework
 focusing on rapid development of complex applications using as little code as possible.
 All in all it's pretty good, actually.